qiskit-community/qiskit-experiments/docs/tutorials/stark_experiment.rst

 switch the sign of the Stark shift.

-To alleviate such experimental complexity, the abstracted amplitude :math:`\bar{\Omega}` with virtual sign is introduced in Qiskit Experiments:
+To alleviate such experimental complexity, the abstracted amplitude :math:`\bar{\Omega}` with virtual sign is introduced in Qiskit Experiments.
+This works as follows:

 .. math::